Quantum erasing the memory of Wigner's friend: Results

 Conversely, if we assume that there exists some preserved record of the which-path information (second mode-shaper absent), assumptions (S) and (C) are verified.
 However, the state $\ket{\Psi'}$ is now the proper description for the outcome statistics, and Property \ref{p:Vok} does not hold anymore.
 Once again, the paradox does not arise.
 In summary, the paradox appears when comparing properties associated to two different contexts, i.e.~two different experimental setups shown in Fig.~\ref{f:setup}.
-Context 1 is shown in Fig.~\ref{f:setup}\textbf{b} when the mode shaper $1\to2$ is inserted into path $l$.
-In this context the quantum state is described by $\ket{\Psi}$.
-Context 2 is shown in Fig.~\ref{f:setup}\textbf{c} where no mode shaper is inserted into path $l$.
-In this context the quantum state is described by $\ket{\Psi'}$.

-Finally, our results can be connected to a recently introduced No-go theorem Ref.~\cite{Bong20}, motivated by extended Wigner's friend scenarios.
-The theorem expresses the incompatibility of the possibility to have a super-observer with three assumptions: (i) what they call \emph{Absoluteness of Observed Events} (AOE), which encompasses assumptions (S) and (C) and is violated in Context 1; (i) freedom of choice for observers' actions and (ii) locality in the sense that the measurements performed on one system do not affect the statistics of future measurements performed on another system.
-Our setup illustrates the incompatibility of the assumption AOE with the super-observer assumption, when the two other assumptions are verified.
+Finally, our results can be connected to a recently introduced No-go theorem Ref.~\cite{Bong20}, invalidating assumptions (S) and (C) in the presence of a super-observer, when assuming observers' freedom of choice and locality of measurements.